 Recommended: 4 days

 As you can see, Lahore has plenty of cultural attractions and leisure activities to offer.
-Some places to see can also easily take up half a day each, such as Lahore Fort and Badshahi Mosque as both complexes are very huge.
+Some places to see can also easily take up half a day each, such as Lahore Fort and Badshahi Mosque, as both complexes are very huge.
 Getting around the city can also take some time, and it’s likely that you’ll be stuck in traffic or experience some logistics mishap during your time here.
 That’s why I suggest giving yourself 4 days for visiting places in Lahore so that you don’t have to stress or rush.
+I also highly recommend seeing Lahore as part of a larger Pakistan backpacking trip!

 How to Get the Pakistan Visa